Aaron Judge Player Props: Yankees vs. Orioles

-Aaron Judge -- hitting .395 in his past 10 games -- will be in action for the New York Yankees against the Baltimore Orioles, with Tyler Wells on the hill, on May 24 at 7:05 PM ET.
+On Thursday, Aaron Judge (.551 on-base percentage in past 10 games, 145 points above season-long percentage) and the New York Yankees play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
+First pitch is at 7:05 PM ET.

-He hit a home run while going 1-for-4 in his last game against the Orioles.
+He had a hitless performance in his last game (0-for-2) against the Orioles.

 Aaron Judge Game Info & Props vs. the Orioles